 While sexual harassment has been an issue for some time, as the knowledge of what constitutes sexual harassment has spread, more and more people have been coming forward with their stories recently.
 Sexual harassment is illegal, both at the federal level and under California law.
+To help you understand more about this topic, we’ve built a guide to California’s sexual harassment laws and sexual harassment lawsuits in California that includes everything you need to know about the issue.

-What Is Sexual Harassment Under California Law?
+What Is Sexual Harassment Under California Laws?

 Title VII of the Civil Rights Act of 1964 prohibits sexual harassment under federal law, while California’s Fair Employment and Housing Act does the same on the state level.
 Both these statutes consider sexual harassment as a form of employment discrimination.
 But what actions count as sexual harassment?
-Under federal and California sexual harassment law, these activities in the workplace constitute as sexual harassment:
+Under federal and California sexual harassment laws, these activities in the workplace constitute as sexual harassment:

 • Derogatory slurs, jokes, epithets, or comments.